 - In parallel with the governance reform, and in order to ensure that EFRAG's new SRB would be in a position to deliver its technical advice to the European Commission in time for the European Commission to meet its own deadline to adopt the first set of ESRS, the PTF-NFRS was invited by EFRAG, following Commissioner McGuinness recommendation, to launch the preparation of a first set of ESRS Exposure Drafts based on the CSRD mandate.
-The PTF-NFRS, which members were selected following a public call for candidates in July 2020, became the Project Task Force on the elaboration of ESRS (PTF-ESRS) and started working in June 2021, assisted by representatives of European Public Authorities acting as observers. - Beyond PTF-wide consensus building presentations, surveys and debates, preparatory work of the ESRS exposure drafts also involved interactions with external Expert Working Groups, the members of which were selected following a public call for candidates.
-All intermediary Working Papers were made publicly available on EFRAG's website as they were presented and debated by the PTF-ESRS in plenary meetings. - In order to meet the ambitious deadlines for submitting the first set of draft ESRS to the European Commission by November 2022 and to benefit from the longest public consultation period possible, it was critical that the public consultation on the Exposure Drafts (EDs) of the first set of ESRS be launched as soon as possible.
-In this context, the EFRAG SRB decided to launch the public consultation on the basis of the EDs prepared under the sole responsibility of the PTF-ESRS. - The EFRAG SRB has not reviewed or discussed the EDs and therefore has not taken any position on their content at this stage.
-However, the EFRAG SRB: - reviewed and approved the questions raised to stakeholders in the public consultation and - approved the modalities of the public consultation (including the duration of the public consultation period). - The EFRAG SRB and the EFRAG SR TEG will consider the EDs in parallel with the public consultation and following the handover by the PTF-ESRS.
-Together with the input and results from the public consultation, the EFRAG SRB supported by the EFRAG SR TEG will agree the final first set of draft ESRS to be submitted to the European Commission. - 11 Tentative.
-Subject to EFRAG SRB decision.

-[On [27 April 2022], the PTF-ESRS transmitted its proposed public consultation package, including the first set of Exposure Drafts, to EFRAG SRB.
-Using the possibility given by paragraph 1.5 of the EFRAG Sustainability Reporting Due Process Procedures to go through an accelerated due process 1 the EFRAG SRB decided to submit these EDs to public consultation immediately
+The PTF-NFRS, which members were selected following a public call for candidates in July 2020, became the Project Task Force on the elaboration of ESRS (PTF-ESRS) and started working in June 2021, assisted by representatives of European Public Authorities acting as observers. - 7 Beyond PTF-wide consensus building presentations, surveys and debates, preparatory work of the ESRS exposure drafts also involved interactions with external Expert Working Groups, the members of which were selected following a public call for candidates.
+All intermediary Working Papers were made publicly available on EFRAG's website as they were presented and debated by the PTF-ESRS in plenary meetings. - 8 In order to meet the ambitious deadlines for submitting the first set of draft ESRS to the European Commission by November 2022 and to benefit from the longest public consultation period possible, it was critical that the public consultation on the Exposure Drafts (EDs) of the first set of ESRS be launched as soon as possible.
+In this context, the EFRAG SRB decided to launch the public consultation on the basis of the EDs prepared under the sole responsibility of the PTF-ESRS. - 9 The EFRAG SRB has not reviewed or discussed the EDs and therefore has not taken any position on their content at this stage.
+However, the EFRAG SRB: - reviewed and approved the questions raised to stakeholders in the public consultation and - on the basis the European Commission's firm request for EFRAG to submit its technical advice for a full set 1 of draft ESRS in November, had to adopt an accelerated due process procedure for the duration of the public consultation . - 10 The EFRAG SRB and the EFRAG SR TEG will consider the EDs in parallel with the public consultation and following the handover by the PTF-ESRS.
+Together with the input and results from the public consultation, the EFRAG SRB supported by the EFRAG SR TEG will agree the final first set of draft ESRS to be submitted to the European Commission. - On [27 April 2022], the PTF-ESRS transmitted its proposed public consultation package, including the first set of Exposure Drafts, to EFRAG SRB.
+Using the possibility given by paragraph 1.5 of the EFRAG Sustainability Reporting Due Process Procedures to go through an accelerated due process1 the EFRAG SRB submitted these EDs to public consultation immediately for a period of 100 days ending on 8 August 2022, 3 weeks shorter than the standard 120 days period.
+This decision is driven by the following factors: - the request of the European Commission for EFRAG to submit its technical advice on the first set of Draft ESRS in November, - the time needed by EFRAG SR TEG and EFRAG SRB: